-DISCLAIMER This guideline is intended to support NEFERTITI hubcoaches and networkleaders to proactively involve policy makers in their activities, giving some methodological and practical recommendations (and support material).
-1. Introduction If we want Demo Farms to be embedded in Agricultural Knowledge and Innovation Systems, then involving policy makers in demonstration activities is a matter of key importance for their proper acknowledgment and support in the innovation ecosystem.
-Through the involvement of policymakers, from the local to the international level, demo activities can gain in visibility and, consequentially, funding and relevance.
+If we want Demo Farms to be embedded in Agricultural Knowledge and Innovation Systems, then involving policy makers in demonstration activities is a matter of key importance for their proper acknowledgment and support in the innovation ecosystem.

+Through the involvement of policy makers, from the local to the international level, demo activities can gain in visibility and, consequentially, funding and relevance.

 Demo farms activities are important because they have the capability to aggregate farmers and their counselors in an innovative environment; through demonstrations, farmers can experiment, innovate, learn and exchange best practices and networking between each other.
-If a demo activity is organized in a way that excludes relevant actors of the innovation quadruple helix (eg. limiting the demonstration to farmers and those promoting the innovation), the potential for the new solution to be actually adopted could be undermined.
-The involvement of policy makers has the potential to activate relevant instruments that can better support the innovation, favoring a fertile ground for its broader uptake (eg. specific regulation, support schemes, dissemination and training).
-2. The target group: Who should we consider as a policymaker?
+If a demo activity is organized in a way that excludes relevant actors of the innovation quadruple helix (e.g., limiting the demonstration to farmers and those promoting the innovation), the potential for the new solution to be actually adopted could be undermined.

+The involvement of policy makers has the potential to activate relevant instruments that can better support the innovation, favoring a fertile ground for its broader uptake (e.g., specific regulation, support schemes, dissemination and training).

+Z The target group: Who should we consider as a policy maker?

-Policymakers are, as their name suggests, people who make the policies, people that can play a main role in helping and funding demo activities; not only, they can be the actors that "step-up the game" by spreading best practices, examples and achievements through their political and technical network and role.
-Indeed, the path to sustainability pass through the innovations and achievements of demo activities.
-Policymakers can be important regardless of their institutional standing: a member of a Local, Regional or National government, a member of the National Parliament or of the European one, they can all be precious to boost the farmers (and innovation) cause.
-In fact, policy makers that can be valuable for Demo farming, are not just elected politicians but also those who more generally manage policy instruments that can create benefits for the agricultural world (in particular for innovation and technology transfer) and, vice versa, those who can receive inspiration from demonstration activities: Officials/Officers in charge of specific policy tools (eg. Financing Programmes, Rural Development Measures), Tech Clusters managers (acting as mandated by public bodies) and so for all the figures that finance or define policies to support innovation and technology transfer.
-NEFERTITI WP6 can provide partners with a list of relevant contact persons in different States and Regions.
-Networking European Farms to Enhance Cross Fertilisation and Innovation Uptake through Demonstration Guidelines - Why and how to include policy makers in on-Farm Demonstration Actions
+Policy makers are, as their name suggests, people who make the policies, people that can play a main role in helping and funding demo activities; not only, they can be the actors that "step-up the game" by spreading best practices, examples and achievements through their political and technical network and role.

+Indeed, the path to sustainability passes through the innovations and achievements of demo activities.

+Policy makers can be important regardless of their institutional standing: a member of a Local, Regional or National government, a member of the National Parliament or of the European one, they can all be precious to boost the farmers' (and innovation) cause.
+In fact, policy makers that can be valuable for demo farming, are not just elected politicians but also those who more generally manage policy instruments that can create benefits for the agricultural world (in particular for innovation and technology transfer) and, vice versa, those who can receive inspiration from demonstration activities: Officials/Officers in charge of specific policy tools (e.g., Financing Programmes, Rural Development Measures), Tech Clusters managers (acting as mandated by public bodies) and so for all the figures that finance or define policies to support innovation and technology transfer.

-3. Relevant approaches to raise awareness in "Policy-makers" Obviously, the only way to involve policy makers is inviting them to the event.
+3 Relevant approaches to raise awareness in "policy makers"

+Obviously, the only way to involve policy makers is inviting them to the event.
 Inviting is not efficient itself but some preconditions are beneficial and can improve the chances to grab the attention of our target group.

-Focusing as much as possible the scope of the involvement First of all, and as always, the event must be clearly focused.
+Focusing as much as possible the scope of the involvement

+First of all, and as always, the event must be clearly focused.